HOME

 in Gouache, try using a permanent watercolour/acrylic colour instead.

-Gouache is a quick, direct and amenable medium, with superb covering power.
 You don't need to reserve your 'white' as in watercolour; it's more controllable then watercolour and you can remove mistakes and re-paint.
-Sable or Synthetic brushes are ideal, bristle brushes if you want more expressive brush marks

-Mushroom painted with Gouache using many layers
+Mushroom painted with Gouache

-Gouache painting techniques are usually used on watercolour paper, white or tinted.
-You can also use coloured pastel paper or mount board.
 I would recommend heavier papers to give a more stable surface for the paint, especially if you like to paint in numerous layers.
-They are also best preserved under glass using a mount.

-Gound Ivy using Gouache on tined Watercolour paper
+Gound Ivy on tinted Watercolour paper

 Gouache paint is designed to be applied fairly thickly; diluted with too much water and they can 'powder off'; applied in too many thick layers and they have a tendency to crack.
-The cracking is due to the under layers, absorbing the water and Gum Arabic out of the newly applied paint, but it only become apparent when dry.

 'Less layers are best layers' with Gouache!